uofu-emb/rtos/README.md

     - Working with people from outside class.
 - What is cheating:
     - Copying code without understanding it.

+Labs include a reference implementation which you may find useful.

+If you do find a code snippet, example online, or read the reference implementation - I recommend you type it into your code rather than copy and paste.
+This will make you engage with the code and give a better understanding.

 Students are expected to maintain the ethical and professional standards of the engineering discipline.
 Show respect for one another.
 For more information see the University Policies section below.